StefH/RestEase-Client-Generator/README.md

 | Add Authorization header | Add an Authorization header to the generated interface.
 The default value is 'false'.
 | Method ReturnType | The ReturnType to use for the methods.
 The default value is 'Type'.
 For more details see https://github.com/canton7/RestEase#return-types.
 | MultipartFormData FileType | The MultipartFormData FileType to use.
 The default value is 'byte[]'.
+| ApplicationOctetStreamType | The ApplicationOctetStream Type to use.
+The default value is 'byte[]'.
 | Generate MultipartFormData Extension methods | Generate Extension methods for MultipartFormData methods.
 The default value is 'true'.
+| Generate FormUrlEncoded Extension methods | Generate Extension methods for FormUrlEncoded methods.
+The default value is 'true'.
+| Generate ApplicationOctetStream Extension methods | Generate Extension methods for ApplicationOctetStream methods.
+The default value is 'true'.
+| Return Object from Method | Return Object from Method when Response is defined but no Model is specified.
+The default value is 'false'.

 ### Screenshot
 ![Settings](https://github.com/StefH/RestEase-Client-Generator/raw/master/resources/settings.png)